33

 Poor Value

-The financial data raises serious concerns about Thiel College.
-With a net cost of $22,347 per year and median graduate earnings of only $49,714 ten years out, the estimated payback period exceeds 15.6 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Thiel College are a real concern.
+With a net cost of $22,347 per year and the typical graduate earning only $49,714 ten years out, the estimated payback period exceeds 15.6 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Areas of concern include weak earnings relative to cost and a 48.7% graduation rate and high debt relative to what graduates earn and a long payback period.
+What to keep an eye on: weak earnings relative to cost, its 48.7% graduation rate, high debt relative to what graduates earn, a long payback period.

-Median debt of $27,000 against $49,714 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $27,000 against $49,714 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links